Our teacher is Mrs H. Kent

 Note: You have already had your child’s username and password - please let me know if you need this again.

-Please bring suitable indoor and outdoor clothes in school colours) in one PE bag, which can be mixed and matched depending on the weather.
+Children will need to bring their book bags every day.
+In the Autumn Term the children will have PE on a Wednesday and a Friday.
+Please bring an indoor and suitable outdoor kit in school colours) in one PE bag, which can be mixed and matched depending on the weather.
 Please make sure all clothing is FULLY LABELLED with your child’s name.
+Children do not need waterproofs to be kept in school, as Year 1 do not have an outdoor area.
+Children will have a basket to keep their water bottle in.
+This can be taken home each evening.